trdownie/ucd-cv-website/README.md

 All copy was written by the developer.

 ### **Media**
-All images were created by the developer.
+All images were created by the developer with the exception of:
+- Icons in the history section and footer, that were taken from ICONSFLOW.
+- Icons in the social media links and up/down arrows which were taken from Font Awesome.

 ### **Information**
+Information was gleaned from a range of sources, the most pertinent of which were:

 - [Designing for different screen sizes](https://uxdesign.cc/designing-for-different-screen-sizes-devices-part-1-47e6e481abde?gi=2974bb2a8963)
 - [Developing with Web Standards – Recommendations and best practices](https://www.456bereastreet.com/lab/developing_with_web_standards/structure/)